 For a pretty decent thermoelectric cooler, we think the Koolatron holds good value.
 It delivers the best temperature performance of any thermoelectric model we tested — and let's be honest, temperature control is why you're looking at a powered cooler in the first place.

 The Koolatron delivers where it counts.
-It boasts the most impressive temperature range of any thermoelectric cooler we tested, making it our Top Pick for a Thermoelectric Cooler.
+It boasts one of the most impressive temperature ranges of any thermoelectric cooler we tested, making it our Top Pick for Cooling and Heating.
 It may not be the fanciest model out there or the most efficient energy user, but it delivers on insulation, weight, and overall utility.
 If you're on the hunt for a great-performing thermoelectric cooler, you'll enjoy what you get with the Koolatron.